erhathaway/router-primitives/README.md

 | 😱 | Opinionated and automatic URL construction |
 | 🚀 | Reactive - Subscribe to the state of any router in the router state tree |
 | 👌 | Simple - Declare the route tree using a small but expressive syntax set |

-#### TL;DR

-If you dislike how much ceremony is around configuring a router and you also frequently find existing routing solutions coming up short, then this library may be something that interests you!

 # API